jasb3110/Radiocarbon-reservoir/README.md

 |:----------------------------------------------------------------------:|
 |*Figure 2.
 Concentration ellipses for the categories of period time.
 CWP:Current warming period (black), LH:Late Holocene (red), MH:Mid Holocene (green), EH:Early Holocene (blue)*|

 According to periods, It could be no evidence of a temporal effect on the $\Delta R$ during the Holocene except for CWP.
 Therefore, I noticed a small difference between the periods [(fig. 2)](#Clusters-of-mra-for-period-time).
-Therefore, we don't use period-time in the proposed model which will explain forward.
+Therefore, we didn't use period-time as an input variable in the model which will explain forward.

 ### Latitudinal distribution of The local MRA off Peru to Chile